Gabriel-Velez/GBE-Dotfiles/readme.md

 While this setup is highly personalized, parts of it may be useful to anyone looking to build their own modular, dark-mode-friendly workspace.

-It is constantly being changed and is still a work in progress
+This setup is constantly evolving and still a work in progress.

 ## Contents